oscarjeremias/oscarjeremias/README.md

 # Oscar jeremias

-- 🔥 Sênior Web Developer & Instructor focused on helping people start programming
+- 🔥 front end developer

-- 🔭 I’m currently working at [Rocketseat](https://github.com/Rocketseat)
+- 🔭 I'm currently looking for work

-- 👨‍💻 All of my projects are available at [maykbrito.dev](https://maykbrito.dev)

-- ▶️ I regularly post videos on [youtube.com/maykbrito](https://youtube.com/maykbrito)

-- 💬 Ask me about **JavaScript, HTML, CSS, SQL, Node.JS**

-- ⚡ Fun fact **Oneye 😜**

-<br><br>
+- 👨‍💻 I really like to learn

+- 👨‍🏫 I like to share knowledge with other devs

 ## 🛠 &nbsp;Tech Stack